 • or just pile in the veggies (peppers? roasty brocc? mushrooms? could all be great!)

-If you don’t have or can’t find the gochujang sauce or paste, you could certainly sub in some sambal oelek, sriracha or any other chili paste you might have.
+If you don’t have or can’t find the gochujang sauce or paste, you could certainly sub in some sambal oelek, sriracha or any other chili paste you might have (or make a recipe like this stir-fried udon).
 Just check the spice levels as you go!

 And this would not be a noodle wonderland if you did not jazz it up with piles of fresh herbs on top — basil, cilantro, chives, green onions, or all of the above.
 Are you going to drizzle with sesame oil and squeeze on some lime juice and sprinkle some toasted sesame seeds on top?
 Man, we hope so.